lukebemish/JsonWrangler/README.md

 priority (the "top" pack) to lowest priority (the "bottom" pack).
 If a script calls `override()`, no further scripts will run.

+## Servers

+**Note:** As the groovy scripts that JsonWrangler loads can execute arbitrary code, JsonWrangler will not load scripts from server resource packs.
+If you wish to

 ## Examples

 ### Changing the texture of an item